Updated: April 13, 2026

 Benefits of Alcohol

-The data around the benefits of alcohol are extremely mixed.
-In multiple large scale studies, there does seem to be a benefit to mild-moderate level of drinking (I will get to what that amount looks like later!).
+The data on the benefits of alcohol are extremely mixed.
+In multiple large-scale studies, there does seem to be a benefit to a mild-moderate level of drinking (I will get to what that amount looks like later!).
 But we have to be careful interpreting this data:

 Are the benefits of drinking coming from the drink itself or the setting in which many people drink?
 Most cultural traditions involve alcohol in the setting of parties, holidays, or sharing a meal with family/friends.
 The health benefits of social connection and ritual are abundant and extremely powerful, so I tend to think the setting in which one drinks likely provides the “health benefit” of alcohol.